Irson Kudikova: Cooperation with Alla Pugacheva

 Kudikova gives credit to Alla Pugacheva for being the person who changed her life.
 Now, Pugacheva is her art director and her mentor.
-Kudikova believes she owes everything to Alla Borisovne; "the Prima donna helped me to begin a career on the big scene and has always supported me, like nobody else."
+She said of Alla Borisovne; "The Prima donna helped me to begin a career on the big scene and has always supported me, like nobody else."

 Cooperation with Igor Matvienko

 After Kudikova's termination from the teleproject "Alla Pugacheva's Star Factory-5" she signed a contract with Igor Matvienko's music production company and the First Channel.

-In May 2007, Kudikova's had a big solo concert in Moscow under the name "Irson Jazz Show".
+In May 2007, Kudikova gave a solo concert in Moscow called the "Irson Jazz Show".
 Some stars from the jazz, variety and comedy scene also took part in the concert program.
-In 2009, Kudikova—while in Los Angeles—made the acquaintance of Snoop Dogg, their meeting led to her being featured in a track of his "Replay".
+In 2009 in Los Angeles, she made the acquaintance of Snoop Dogg, leading to a feature on his track "Replay".

 Irson Production

-In 2010, Kudikova founded her own company "Irson Production", allowing her to take the independent route for her career.

-In 2011, Kudikova recorded a duet with American rapper Warren G called "Innocent".
+In 2010, Kudikova founded her own company "Irson Production", allowing her to take the independent route for her career.In 2011, it released her duet with American rapper Warren G called "Innocent".

 Sports

-Kudikova is a "master of sports" in Russia for basketball and a candidate for a "master of sports" in table tennis.
+Kudikova is a Master of Sports in Russia for basketball and a candidate for table tennis.

 Hobby

 Kudikova has a fondness for sports and has a long list of activities that she regularly enjoys.
 She loves to water ski, play tennis—and table tennis--, sky dives, swimming, track and field athletics, rhythmic gymnastics, ballet, volleyball, and even equestrian sports.
-She also professionally drives cars and motorcycles, she has even finished courses for professional drivers/bodyguards.